Social Security (United States): Contrast with private pensions

 Two broad categories of private pension plans are "defined benefit pension plans" and "defined contribution pension plans."
 Of these two, Social Security is more similar to a defined benefit pension plan.
 In a defined benefit pension plan, the benefits ultimately received are based on some sort of pre-determined formula (such as one based on years worked and highest salary earned).
 Defined benefit pension plans generally do not include separate accounts for each participant.
 By contrast, in a defined contribution pension plan each participant has a specific account with funds put into that account (by the employer or the participant, or both), and the ultimate benefit is based on the amount in that account at the time of retirement.
 Some have proposed that the Social Security system be modified to provide for the option of individual accounts (in effect, to make the system, at least in part, more like a defined contribution pension plan).
 Specifically, on February 2, 2005, President George W. Bush made Social Security a prominent theme of his State of the Union Address.
 He described the Social Security system as "headed for bankruptcy", and outlined, in general terms, a proposal based on partial privatization.
 Critics responded that privatization would require huge new government borrowing to fund benefit payments during the transition years.
 See Social Security debate (United States).

 Both "defined benefit" and "defined contribution" private pension plans are governed by the Employee Retirement Income Security Act (ERISA), which requires employers to provide minimum levels of funding to support "defined benefits" pensions.
-The purpose is to protect the workers from corporate mismanagement and outright bankruptcy, although in practice many private pension funds have fallen short in recent years.
+The purpose is to protect the workers from corporate mismanagement and outright bankruptcy of the plan, although in practice many private pension funds have fallen short in recent years.
 In terms of financial structure, the current Social Security system is analogous to an underfunded "defined benefit" pension ("underfunded" meaning not that it is in trouble, but that its savings are not enough to pay future benefits without collecting future tax revenues).